marijnh/style-mod/README.md

 ### class StyleModule

-A style module defines a number of CSS classes and generates names for them.
+ * `new `**`StyleModule`**`(spec: Object< Style >, options: number, ?{priority: ?number}) → Object< string >`\
    Instances of this class bind the property names from `spec` to CSS class names that assign the styles in the corresponding property values.

    A style module can only be used in a given DOM root after it has been _mounted_ there with `StyleModule.mount`.

    By default, rules are defined in the order in which they are mounted, making those mounted later take precedence in case of an otherwise equal selector precedence.
 You can pass 0 for low priority or 2 for high priority as second argument to explicitly move the rules above or below rules with default priority.
 Within a priority level, rules remain defined in mount order.

    Style modules should be created once and stored somewhere, as opposed to re-creating them every time you need them.
 The amount of CSS rules generated for a given DOM root is bounded by the amount of style modules that were used.
 To avoid leaking rules, don't create these dynamically, but treat them as one-time allocations.

- * `new `**`StyleModule`**`(spec: Object< Style >, options: number, ?{priority: ?number}) → Object< string >`

  * `static `**`mount`**`(root: Document | ShadowRoot, module: Object< string >)`\
    Mount the given module in the given DOM root, which ensures that